 Elizabeth B. Bryant contributed to and cared for the arachnid collections from approximately 1910-1950.
 Since 1956, the careful maintenance and growth of the arachnid holdings, has been overseen by H.W.
 Levi.
 Other arachnologists contributed to the collection, most significantly from N. Banks and R.V.
 Chamberlin, as well as specimens from J.C.
 Chamberlin, (pseudoscorpions), C.C.
 Hoff, (pseudoscorpions), M.H.
 Muma, (solifugae), and the herpetologist A. Loveridge, (scorpions).

 The spider collection is currently one of the largest in the world, containing over 400,000 specimens, and including 3445 holotypes mainly from the works of J.H.
 Emerton, N. Banks, R.V.
 Chamberlin, E.B.B.
 Bryant, A.M.
 Chickering and H.W.
 Levi.
+Diagnostic characters of many orb-weavers were illustrated by Herb Levi, a past Curator of Invertebrate Zoology, and can be viewed here.
 The collection also contains types from the Petrunkevitch amber material and the Scudder specimens from the Oligocene Florissant lake beds in Colorado.